 \subsection{Ablation Study}

-To verify the effectiveness of each component of RAGL, we compare RAGL with seven different variants: \begin{itemize} \item "w/o SSE": This variant removes the SSE used for node embedding regularization. \item "w/o RDM": This variant removes the Residual Difference Mechanism (RDM), and the output of the adaptive graph convolution will be directly used as the input of the next layer encoder. \item "w/o AGC": This variant replaces the Adaptive Graph Convolution (AGC) with MLP. \item "w/ Dropout": This variant uses Dropout to regularize node embeddings. \item "w/ Laplacian": This variant builds an adjacency matrix based on node distances and applies graph Laplacian regularization to node embeddings. \item "w/ $A_{geo}$": This variant replaces the adjacency matrix in ECO with an adjacency matrix built based on node distances. \item "w/ $A_{softmax}$": This variant replaces the adjacency matrix in ECO with an adaptive adjacency matrix of softmax activation. \end{itemize}
+To verify the effectiveness of each component of RAGC, we compare RAGC with seven different variants: \begin{itemize} \item “w/o SSE”: This variant removes the SSE used for node embedding regularization. \item “w/o RDM”: This variant removes the Residual Difference Mechanism (RDM), and the output of the adaptive graph convolution will be directly used as the input of the next layer encoder. \item “w/o AGC”: This variant replaces the Adaptive Graph Convolution (AGC) with MLP. \item “w/ Dropout”: This variant uses Dropout to regularize node embeddings. \item “w/ Laplacian”: This variant builds an adjacency matrix based on node distances and applies graph Laplacian regularization to node embeddings. \item “w/ Add”: This variant replaces the subtraction operation in RDM with addition. \item “w/ Concat”: This variant replaces the subtraction operation in RDM with concatenation. \item “w/ $A_{geo}$”: This variant replaces the adjacency matrix in ECO with an adjacency matrix built based on node distances. \item “w/ $A_{softmax}$”: This variant replaces the adjacency matrix in ECO with an adaptive adjacency matrix of softmax activation. \end{itemize}